diabhalothia1/cse15l-lab-reports/lab-report-4-week-7.md

   :s is used to substute a certain word in the file with another word

-  :%s goes through entire file looking for the work to be subsituted and /g substitues all the appearences of that word in the entire file
+  :%s goes through entire file looking for the work to be subsituted

+  /g substitues all the appearences of that word in the entire file

   :w is used to save the changes into the file